 - Influence mood

 - Lower alertness

 When we're dehydrated, it’s harder for our brains to work well.
 But when we're hydrated, our focus, memory, and overall brain function improve.

 Water is fuel for our bodies in so many ways, but its impact on the mind is often overlooked.
 During this Water for Wellness Challenge sponsored by Compass One, we’re going back to the basics of hydration not just to nourish our skin, boost our immune systems, and protect our joints — but to power our brains.
 Use the daily tips over the next 10 days to hold yourself accountable for taking care of your body and mind.

 Starts July 24.
 Click “Yes” under “Ready to Join?” above to sign up.
 Get started here.

 PLEASE NOTE: You must not consume food or drink in an area where there is exposure or potential exposure to blood, potentially infectious material, or toxic material or where there is a potential for contamination of work surfaces.
 This can be particularly challenging in most healthcare environments now.
 Please refer to these OSHA regulations as well as here and your employer’s policies, particularly infection control practices, in regard to food and drink consumption and storage at work.

-Additionally, if you work in any environment outside of your home, please refer to the CDC’s Interim Guidance for Managing Healthcare Personnel with SARS-CoV-2 Infection or Exposure to SARS-CoV-2.
+Additionally, if you work in any environment outside of your home, please refer to the CDC’s Interim U.S. Guidance for Risk Assessment and Public Health Management of Healthcare Personnel with Potential Exposure in a Healthcare Setting to Patients with Coronavirus Disease (COVID-19) here.

 Powered by Support from Morrison Healthcare, A Division of Compass One Healthcare